walthersy/abalone/README.md

     - Height
     - Female
     - Male
     - Infant
-_Note: This is based from a Random Forest Regressor_
+_Note: Feature importances derived from a Random Forest Regressor_

 Interestingly, even though viscera weight was the 2nd most highly correlated data with meat weight, it was not the 2nd most important variable in determining the amount of meat present in an abalone.